robfatland/nexus/cloud/index.md

 Cloud computing for research comes at a dollar cost.
 We are interested in optimizing spend.

 * Preemptible instance use on the cloud (70-90% savings)
     * [Dedicated notes here in nexus](https://github.com/robfatland/nexus/edit/gh-pages/cloud/spot.md)
     * [Oorjit's repo on ML using preemptible VMs](https://github.com/oorjitchowdhary/ml-training-preemptible-vms/blob/main/README.md)

+## open topic: access control

+* subnet masks and so on
 ## cloud clinics